FogNetwork/Tsunami/README.md

 Click one of the buttons above and follow the steps

-Not all proxies will work so make sure to deploy the proxies too

 ### Proxies

-Tsunami's proxies are hosted on subdomains, deploy the the proxies below to the correct subdomain.
-For example w.example.com for Womginx
+Some of the proxies on Tsunami are hosted on subdomains, deploy the correct proxy for Tsunami to work

+Smoke and Corrosion are hosted locally, so you don't need a subdomain

 [w.example.com (Womginx)](https://github.com/binary-person/womginx)